A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 This section reviews local pose estimation methods for high-precision transformation estimation.
 Note that this local pose estimation is independent of place recognition in this subsection.
 These two components are seen as separated and the global localization is achieved in a coarse-to-fine manner: first achieve place retrieval on keyframe-based submaps, then apply local pose estimation via matching input LiDAR to map data attached on the retrieved keyframe.
 Hence, for this group of approaches, the keyframe includes not only global descriptors for nearest neighbor search (place retrieval), but also metric representations for local pose estimation.
 Conventionally, the local pose estimation is achieved by precise point cloud registration.

 Point cloud registration, or named scan matching, is a popular topic in robotics and computer vision.
 It aims at estimating the optimal transformation by minimizing the error function as follows:

-in which $\mathbf{T}$ is the relative transformation (pose) to be estimated; $\mathcal{P}$ and $\mathcal{M}$ are the source points (input LiDAR measurement) and target points (prior map) respectively; $e\left( \cdot\right)$ is an error function to minimize.
-This subsection mainly focuses on the \textit{global} point cloud registration.
-Specifically, point cloud registration approaches can be categorized into two types based on whether using correspondences between these two point clouds.
+in which $\mathbf{T}$ is the relative transformation (pose) to be estimated; $\mathcal{P}$ and $\mathcal{M}$ are the source points (input LiDAR measurement $\mathbf{z}_t$) and target points (prior map in the retrieved keyframe $\mathbf{m}$) respectively; $e\left( \cdot\right)$ is an error function to minimize.
+Specifically, point cloud registration approaches can be categorized into two types based on whether they use explicit correspondences in space for pose estimation, i.e., correspondence-based and correspondence-free approaches.
+This subsection mainly focuses on the \textit{global} point cloud registration, i.e., aligning two LiDAR point clouds without initial guess.